The Sun's Supergranulation: Numerical modelling

-New simulations of solar-like convective shells by \cite{miesch_etal08} at higher spherical harmonics resolution ($L_{\rm max}=682$) have recently revealed the presence of intense cyclonic downdrafts at scales comparable to those of giant cells, a very likely reminiscence of the interactions between large-scale convection and rotation described in Section~\ref{obsrot}.
-Looking at the spectrum of these simulations though, it is clear that supergranulation scales are still located in the dissipative range even at such high resolutions.
-This raises the concern that global simulations may not provide the most straightforward route to understand supergranulation-scale dynamics.
+The first dedicated attempt to study supergranulation-scale dynamics through global spherical simulations is due to \cite{derosaphd}, \cite{derosa01} and \cite{derosa02}, who carried out idealized three-dimensional hydrodynamic simulations in thin spherical shells with a horizontal resolution of $L_{\rm max}=340$, corresponding to a smallest resolved horizontal scale of 13~Mm; they used the popular high-resolution three-dimensional spherical simulations ASH code \citep{clune99}.
+The simulations exhibit structures at scales larger and comparable to that of supergranulation (see Fig.~\ref{figure:derosa}).
+However, it was difficult to diagnose why supergranulation scales would play a special role (except for being in the dissipative range) in these simulations, and the fact that the grid was so close to the supergranulation scale prevented them from drawing any robust conclusion regarding the physical origin of supergranulation.
+Simulations of solar-like convective shells by \cite{miesch_etal08} at higher spherical harmonics resolution ($L_{\rm max}=682$) have further revealed the presence of intense cyclonic downdrafts at scales comparable to those of giant cells, a very likely signature of interactions between large-scale convection and rotation such as described in Sect.~\ref{obsrot}.
+Looking at the spectrum of these simulations though, it is clear that supergranulation scales are still located close to the dissipative range.